yhagio/tutorialedge.net/content/golang/consuming-restful-api-with-go.md

 In this tutorial, we've looked at how you can perform `GET` requests on `HTTP` endpoints and print out the plain text response of the response.
 We've then looked at how you can unmarshal the JSON response into struct objects that we can effectively work with as if they were normal objects.

-> If you found this tutorial useful or require any further help then please let me know in the comments section below.
+> **Note -** If you found this tutorial useful or require any further help then please let me know in the comments section below.
 If you think anything is missing then please feel free to make the changes yourself by submitting a pull request here: [tutorialedge-v2](https://github.com/elliotforbes/tutorialedge-v2)